soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/retention-policies.md

 ### Lock a retention policy by using PowerShell

 You can lock a retention policy only by using PowerShell.
-This option is intentionally not available in the UI of the Security & Compliance Center.

 First, [connect to Office 365 Security & Compliance Center PowerShell](http://go.microsoft.com/fwlink/p/?LinkID=799771).